 Dozens are dead and even more injured after an attack on a Moscow concert hall

-At least 60 people have been killed and over 100 people injured after several gunmen wearing camouflage burst into a concert venue on the outskirts of Moscow Friday.
+Gunmen wearing camouflage burst into a concert venue on the outskirts of Moscow Friday, killing at least 93 people and injuring 145 others.
 A fire broke out with flames visible from miles away.
 The whereabouts of the gunmen remains unknown.

+Russia's Investigative Committee, which released the number of casualties, said in a statement that "unfortunately, the number of victims could increase."

 The U.S. believes a group known as Islamic State Khorasan Province, or ISIS-K, is responsible, an administration official told NPR.
 The group, based in eastern Afghanistan, had claimed responsibility on its Telegram channel.